calcagebra/calcagebra/README.md

 All standard library functions follow the function calling structure.

 ### Print

-The print function prints numbers to stdout, numbers are always followed by a newline.
+Prints numbers to stdout, numbers are always followed by a newline, returns 0.
 ```hs
 print(cube(5), 7)
 # 125